tasdikrahman/talks/accepted/bangpypers/intro-to-ansible-april-meetup/talk.md

 - A configuration management tool, deployment tool, and ad-hoc task execution tool all in one.
 - Initially developed by Michael DeHaan.
-- Inspired by Func (previously user by tumblr)
+- Inspired by Func (previously used by tumblr)
 - Userbase includes NASA, Apple, Juniper et al.

 ---